-Ungualified opinion
+Unqualified opinion

-We have audited the Consolidated Financial Statements of Economical Group Fluvius, that comprise of consolidated statement of the financial position as at 31 December 2021, the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended 31 December 2021 and the disclosures, which show a consolidated balance sheet total of \in 16.699.180 thousands and of which the consolidated income statement shows a profit for the year of \notin 301.948 thousands.
+We have audited the Consolidated Financial Statements of Economical Group Fluvius, that comprise of the consolidated statement of the financial position, the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended 31 December 2022 and the disclosures, which show a consolidated balance sheet total of € 17.242.497 thousand and of which the consolidated income statement shows a profit for the year of € 345.748 thousand.

-In our opinion, the Consolidated Financial Statements of the Group give a true and fair view of the consolidated net equity and financial position as at 31 December 2021, and of its consolidated results and its consolidated cash flows for the year then ended, prepared in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS") and with applicable legal and regulatory requirements in Belgium.
+In our opinion, the Consolidated Financial Statements give a true and fair view of the consolidated net equity and financial position as at 31 December 2022, and of its consolidated results for the year then ended, prepared in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS") and with applicable legal and regulatory requirements in Belgium.

-Basis for the ungualified opinion
+Basis for the unqualified opinion

-We conducted our audit in accordance with International Standards on Auditing ("ISAs").
-Our responsibilities under those standards are further described in the "Our responsibilities for the audit
+We conducted our audit in accordance with International Standards on Auditing ("ISA's") applicable in Belgium.
+In addition, we have applied the ISA's approved by the International Auditing and Assurance Standards Board ("IAASB") that apply at the current year-end date and have not yet been approved at national level.
+Our responsibilities under those standards are further described in the "Our responsibilities for the audit of the Consolidated Financial Statements" section of our report.